 In previous years HTC promised updates within 90 days, or before the end of the year, and delivered on those promises.
 And when Google bought the hardware division we thought that would help updates come quicker.
 Instead, they’re taking even longer.
 They went from delivering updates within 90 days, to taking almost 11-12 months here in 2018-19.

-No software update should take nearly a year to arrive, HTC, none.
+No software update should take a year and a half to arrive, HTC, none.

-There’s a small chance we’ll see some Android P or Android 9 beta programs from HTC, but that too is unknown.
-We’ve seen betas from them in the past, but not very many.
-So while we can guarantee a beta program from Motorola, Samsung, and even OnePlus, HTC remains quiet.
+There’s a small chance we’ll see some Android 10 beta programs from HTC, but that too is unknown.
+We’ve seen betas from them in the past, but not very many, and we didn’t see any public betas for Android 9 Pie.
+At least be happy several phones are still getting Android Pie, and we’ll revisit Android 10 sometime in 2020.

 What’s New in Android 9 Pie